Adaptive time delay based control of non-collocated oscillatory systems: Non-collocated fourth-order system

 \subsection{Experimental case study}

-The present experimental case study is a non-collocated fourth-order system under gravity, with a contactless output sensing, see Fig. \ref{fig:2}.
-The actuated active body is the voice-coil-motor with the bounded input and output
+The experimental case study under consideration is a non-collocated 4th-order mechanical system with gravity, which has a contactless output sensing (Fig. \ref{fig:2}).
+The actuated body is the voice-coil-motor with the bounded input and output